talentdeficit/jsx/README.markdown

 jsx handles incomplete json texts. if a partial json text is parsed, rather than returning a term from your callback handler, jsx returns `{incomplete, F}` where `F` is a function with an identical API to the anonymous fun returned from `decoder/3`, `encoder/3` or `parser/3`. it retains the internal state of the parser at the point where input was exhausted. this allows you to parse as you stream json over a socket or file descriptor, or to parse large json texts without needing to keep them entirely in memory

-however, it is important to recognize that jsx is greedy by default. jsx will consider the parsing complete if input is exhausted and the json text is not unambiguously incomplete. this is mostly relevant when parsing bare numbers like `<<"1234">>`. this could be a complete json integer or just the beginning of a json integer that is being parsed incrementally. jsx will treat it as a whole integer. the option `explicit_end` can be used to modify this behaviour. see [options](#option)
+however, it is important to recognize that jsx is greedy by default. jsx will consider the parsing complete if input is exhausted and the json text is not unambiguously incomplete. this is mostly relevant when parsing bare numbers like `<<"1234">>`. this could be a complete json integer or just the beginning of a json integer that is being parsed incrementally. jsx will treat it as a whole integer. the [option](#options) `explicit_end` can be used to modify this behaviour

 ## data types ##